mebaysan/Modern-Data-Architecture/README.md

 # Introduction

 I created this repo to simulate modern data architecture by using the tools below.
 Also, [I have written about this topic on Medium](https://mebaysan.medium.com/introduction-to-modern-data-architecture-1236272dd5d5).
+[There is a repo I have created to follow the official DBT training programs](https://github.com/mebaysan/DBT-Training).

 ![Image by Author](./assets/introduction-to-modern-data-architecture.png)